khofstetter94/data-structures-and-algorithms/javascript/singly-linked-lists/README.md

     - insert after
       - arguments: value, new value
       - adds a new node with the given new value immediately after the first node that has the value specified
+    - kth from the end
+      - arguments: a number, k
+      - Returns the node’s value that is k places from the tail of the linked list

 ## Approach & Efficiency